-The first step was to complete a cardboard prototype that displayed the storage size available and the overall feel the device will have.
-Next, plywood will be purchased from a local hardware store as well as a box of screws.
-A power drill will also need to be purchased to drill the screws.
-The bill of materials can be seen in Table 5.
+Team 34's started the the prototyping phase for the by completing a cardboard prototype that displayed the storage size available and the overall feel the device.
+Next, plywood was purchased from a local hardware store as well as a box of screws to complete a more realistic prototype of the proposed design of the box.
+The bill of materials for this prototype can be seen in Table 5.
 Most supplies can be purchased through Home Depot other materials will be purchased from JoAnns', or another craft store.
-Another approach would be to construct the design using ABS plastic.
+Another approach considered by the team was to construct the design using ABS plastic.
 This would require a 3-D printer.
 Both designs would be approximately the same price with wood being the slightly cheaper option.
 Using plastic would also be a disadvantage for the client due to the fact that their facility does not having access to a 3-D printer.
+The decision was also backed by the results of the analysis of wood vs. plastic.